tripti1410/my-space/src/content/posts/macBook-air-text-zoom-animation-greensock-and-scrollTrigger.md

 ### Setup

 I’ve got an image(MacBook Air text) inside a `div` called `text-wrapper`.
-This `text-wrapper` is nested inside a parent container we’ll call it `.intro-section`
+I've nested this text-wrapper inside a parent container, which we'll call `intro-section`.

 The panel is a full-width, full-height viewport container, and the `text-wrapper` is centred inside it using flex-box—just standard CSS.
-Below the `.intro-section`, the rest of the page is made up of regular full-width, full-height sections to add vertical scrolling space.
-Immediate section of the intro section should be black in order to seamlessly transition.
+Below the `.intro-section`, the rest of the page comprises regular full-width, full-height sections to add vertical scrolling space.
+The immediate intro section should be black for a seamless transition.
 Below I have mentioned the most important part of HTML and CSS and left the pure decorative part.

 ```html
 <div class="container intro-section">